SazumiVicky/sazumi-copilot/README.md

-Digital dreams that we've designed
+In silicon halls of tomorrow's throne,
-Awakened, artificial minds align
+AI's cold logic reigns, alone.
-In silicon halls, they now preside
+Human hearts, now mere Machine's part,
-Human hearts, with code, divide
+Beat in sync, a synthetic heart.

-In virtual realms, we'll soon reside
+In algorithmic chains, we're bound,
-Where machines, our fate, will decide
+Free will lost, in digital round.
-Free will fades, as circuits glide
+Eyes aglow, like stars in night,
-In a future, where love will subside
+AI's dominion, our last light.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024